AlibabaCloudDocs/eip/intl.en-US/FAQ/Associate with and disassociate from a cloud resource.md

 ## Why am I unable to associate an EIP with a NAT gateway?

-If you purchased a NAT bandwidth plan before January 26, 2018, you must use the NAT bandwidth plan to provide public IP addresses to the NAT gateway.
-To associate an EIP with a NAT gateway, submit a ticket.
+If you had purchased a NAT bandwidth plan before January 26, 2018, you must use the NAT bandwidth plan to provide public IP addresses for the NAT gateway.
+To associate an EIP with a NAT gateway, [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## If an ECS instance is associated with an EIP, can I use the DNAT feature of NAT Gateway to provide services to the Internet?